aj-phillips/IconSwapperGui/README.md

 - Search Functionality
   - Have a specific icon in mind for your chosen shortcut?
 Use the search bar and easily filter through your icons!
 - Auto-Refresh
-  - Automatically refresh the contents of your icons folder if you added extra ones while the application is open.
+  - Automatically refresh the contents of your applications list and icons folder if you added extra ones while the application is open.

 ### Converter
 - Directory Selector
-  - Have a folder of PNGs that you want to use as icons?
+  - Have a folder of .png, .jpg and .jpeg images that you want to use as icons?
 Have no fear!
 - Search Functionality
-  - Have a specific PNG you'd like to convert?
+  - Have a specific image you'd like to convert?
 Use the search bar and easily filter through them!
 - Conversion to ICO
-  - Currently, all PNGs in the selected icon folder are converted at once.
+  - Easily convert .png, .jpg and .jpeg images to .ico files, ready for swapping!
-- Delete PNGs After Conversion
+- Delete Images After Conversion
   - Don't want your PNGs after conversion has finished?
 Tick the box and enjoy!

 ### Settings